 - Spray lightly and evenly on decorations or in the air.

 More Ways to Use Your Holiday Refresher Spray

-Lately I’ve been using this spray around the house as a multipurpose cleaner and room deodorizer.
-I find it works really well as a room refreshing spray and I often spray it lightly in my living room before company arrives.
-It also helps to mask unpleasant odors, so I use it frequently in the bathroom and kitchen/trash can.
+Lately, I’ve been using this spray around the house as a multipurpose cleaner and room deodorizer.
+I find it works really well as a room refreshing spray and I often spray it lightly in my living room before our company arrives.
+It also helps to mask musty smells and unpleasant odors, so I use it frequently in the bathroom and kitchen/trash can.

 If you don’t have one (or more) of these oils, I would encourage you to experiment with any of the following: Nutmeg, Cardamom, Clove, Cinnamon, Pine, Siberian Fir, Cedarwood, Juniper Berry, Ginger, or Sweet Orange.
 Any combination of these oils is likely to lead to a fabulous holiday scent.

 For more holiday cleaning tips see these articles:

 Do you have a musty or mildew smell on your Christmas tree and decorations?
 How do you best get rid of it?